gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ## Genetic algorithm

 The cat's out of the bag from the title.
 We're going to solve this with a genetic algorithm.
-The basic idea is to maintain a population of candidate solutions &mdash; we'll call them <strong>agents</strong> &mdash; evaluate their fitness, select the fittest individuals to be parents, and then produce a new generation of agents through crossover and mutation.
+The basic idea is to maintain a population of candidate solutions -- we'll call them <strong>agents</strong> -- evaluate their fitness, select the fittest individuals to be parents, and then produce a new generation of agents through crossover and mutation.

 ### Fitness function